Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

 - This includes Coinbase for the crypto industry or Vodafone in telecommunications.

-This should bring confidence in the whole system, because although Facebook is popular, after many scandals, it does not enjoy much trust in society.
+This should bring confidence in the whole system because although Facebook is popular, it does not enjoy much trust in society after many scandals.

-This indicates that the Pound will not be so decentralized.
-This system will not be able to resemble open blockchains like BTC, ETH or LTC.
+It indicates that the pound will not be so decentralized.
+This system will not be able to resemble open blockchains like BTC, ETH, or LTC.

 What can the Libra mean for cryptocurrencies?

-First of all, it can be said that libra will bring huge interest.
-2 billion people will suddenly be exposed (on a daily basis) to cryptouniverses.
+First of all, it can be said that Libra will bring colossal interest.
+2 billion people will suddenly be exposed (daily) to crypto universes.

-And this is an extremely important step.
+And this is a crucial step.
 While global adoption is still the music of the future, the advent of a “global currency” can open the door for millions of new investors.

-For people crypto will become a normal part of their lives.
+For people, crypto will become a regular part of their lives.

 Imagine that you need to send money to your daughter for college.
 You don’t have to deal with bank transfers.

-Simply open Messenger and send it £ 300.
+Open Messenger and send it for £ 300.
 The ease of use will be crucial.

-Facebook could thus show the future path that others will follow, as it will be pleasant to mainstream.
+Thus, Facebook could show the future path that others will follow, as it will be pleasant to the mainstream.